 Positive Cash Flow

-Positive cash flow is as important to your success as a property investor as oxygen is to the life of your body.
+Positive investment property cash flow is as important to your success as a property investor as oxygen is to the life of your body.

 When it comes to your private residence the emphasis is on equity but for rental properties, positive cash flow is far more important.

-The purpose of this article is to show you how to properly calculate the cash flow on an investment property and to share some ideas of how to increase the cash flow on an investment property.
+The purpose of this article is to show you how to properly calculate the investment property cash flow and to share some ideas of how to increase the cash flow on an investment property.

 The main source of your cash flow is the rental income that your property generates.